 Note: There is also a 30-day free trial that allows you to monitor unlimited sensors after which it falls back to default 100 sensor limit.

-4. ManageEngine NetFlow Analyzer
+3. ManageEngine NetFlow Analyzer – FREE TRIAL

-ManageEngine's traffic analysis and monitoring tool for monitoring flow packets, including Netflow, Sflow, IPFix and others is a great choice finding and determining the cause of your bottlenecks.
+ManageEngine NetFlow Analyzer traffic analysis and monitoring tool for monitoring flow packets, including Netflow, Sflow, IPFix and others is a great choice finding and determining the cause of your bottlenecks.
 You can analyze bandwidth patterns per interface and drill down into which protocol, IP address and/or application is causing the issues with your network connection or network overhead.

 On top of the basic functionality of traffic analysis and monitoring, you'll have the ability to create detailed reports and precisely estimate for future growth and bill as necessary if you are providing SLA's or ISP services.